Undergraduate Degrees in Architecture

 The general layout of an architecture major has several facets.
-Though there will be the basic liberal arts courses that are required of domestic and international students alike, within the architecture major there will be the history of architecture and some more involved theory.
-Undergraduate degrees in architecture may take on the titles of BS Architecture, Bachelor of Architecture or more individualized plans, all depending on the school of choice for the international student.
+Though there will be the basic liberal arts courses that are required of domestic and international students alike, within the architecture major there will be the history of architecture as well as more involved theory.
+Undergraduate degrees in architecture may be called a BS Architecture, Bachelor of Architecture or a number of other names, depending on the school of choice for the international student.

 Undergraduate degrees generally take at least four years to complete.
-Within those four years there will be elective classes that provide an architecture major with a well-rounded education.
-The degree program will also be filled with theory classes and more in-depth, experience-based learning in the two and three years before the final year in which a strong portfolio, internship or practical application of the theories and history will be developed.
+During those four years you will take elective classes that will provide you with a well-rounded education.
+The degree program will also require theory classes and more in-depth, experience-based learning in the two and three years before the final year in which a strong portfolio, internship or practical application of the theories and history will be developed.
 The fourth year, in many programs, can be combined with the more difficult courses of a Master’s of Architecture program.
 Due to the rigorous curriculum, it is common that students actually take five years to complete an undergraduate architecture major, instead of four.

 Knowing Your Finances

-The financial impact of studying architecture as an undergraduate will still be significant.
+The financial impact of studying architecture as an undergraduate will be significant.
+Costs will most likely include:

 - Workshop fees